chrisrobles/Cheatsheets/PHP/Laravel/1_Setup/Herd.md

 [Documentation](https://herd.laravel.com/docs/1/getting-started/sites?ref=herd)

-Laravel and PHP development environment that includes everything needed to get started with Laravel ([and other](https://herd.laravel.com/docs/1/extending-herd/supported-frameworks)) development
+Laravel and PHP development environment that includes everything needed to get started with Laravel ([and other](https://herd.laravel.com/docs/1/extending-herd/supported-frameworks)) framework development

 Hosts projects at `~/Herd/my-project` and can access the site by going to its `.test` domain as so `my-project.test`